Simple Life runs two resorts on Koh Tao, both situated along Sairee Beach.

 Koh Tao Thailand has become popular as a result of our fantastic scuba diving.
 Clear, warm tropical water, spectacular coral and amazing marine life make the Koh Tao diving a must see.
-We highly recommend diving Koh Tao - if you come here and don't dive you're missing out!
+We highly recommend trying scuba diving on Koh Tao; if you come here and don’t dive you’re missing out!

 But scuba diving isn’t the only thing that goes on here.
 On those non-diving days or for people that don’t dive, there are still many things to do on Koh Tao.
 Here are some ideas: